rahulrathod315/Leetcode-Problems/Graph/Problems/997. Find the Town Judge/readme.md

 ---

+## Basic Concept

+The problem involves identifying a special node (the town judge) in a directed graph.
+The town judge satisfies specific conditions based on trust relationships.

+Key concepts:
+1. **Graph Representation**:
+   - The trust relationships can be represented as a directed graph where an edge from `a` to `b` indicates that `a` trusts `b`.

+2. **Indegree and Outdegree**:
+   - The town judge has an indegree of `n-1` (trusted by everyone except themselves) and an outdegree of `0` (trusts nobody).

+3. **Efficient Identification**:
+   - By tracking the indegree and outdegree of each node, the town judge can be identified in linear time.

+4. **Applications**:
+   - Used in social network analysis, reputation systems, and graph theory problems.

+---

 ## Approach

 The problem can be solved using an **indegree-outdegree counting** approach.
 The idea is to track how many people each person trusts and how many people trust them.